bhakti-sharma/bhakti-sharma/README.md

 _pronouns: she/her_

 ## About me
 👩‍⚖️ I'm pursuing a degree in Legal Studies, Digital Arts Communication, and Business at UWaterloo.
+I wasn't allowed to add a triple-major in sociology in my 2B term :(

 💬 Really enthusiastic about em dashes (I'm NOT using AI), LinkedIn games (especially Tango), just finished reading Baby Teeth by Zoje Stage (it was creepy).